 The New “Blended”: Integrating Individual and Group Learning

 Online leadership development: is it possible?
 Can experience-driven aspects of leader development be simulated in digital reality?
-Are there alternative solutions sufficient to address the complex needs of leadership training like the increasing demand for soft skills?
-If the classic definition of “Blended Learning” refers to the integration of online and onsite learning methods, does replacing it with a fully virtual mixture of individual and group learning still amount to meaningful and cost-effective investment?
+Are there alternative solutions to address the complex needs of leadership training, like the increasing demand for soft skills?
+If the classic definition of “Blended Learning” refers to integrating online and onsite learning methods, does replace it with an entirely virtual mixture of individual and group learning still amount to a meaningful and cost-effective investment?

-The major change in global circumstances since the beginning of 2020 has generated incredible demand for online learning and development and is not likely to go away any time soon.
-In order to stay competitive in this rapidly growing market, training and development providers will have to bring blended learning to the next level.
-This means an integration of diverse innovative approaches where experiential learning can be re-created in a simulated reality with highly realistic digital “training fields,” and where face-to-face meetings can be replaced with virtual real-time collaborations.
-Within a blended model, this could comprise of using a business simulation game like FLIGBY for self-paced learning components and embedding it into a carefully crafted program of remote interactions with peers and feedback sessions with tutors and experts via video-calls.
-Whatever the approach to learning in the workplace, it is clear that traditional training models or talent systems are no longer enough and serious enhancements in learner experience will be a must.
+The significant change in global circumstances since the beginning of 2020 has generated incredible demand for online learning and development and is not likely to go away any time soon.
+To stay competitive in this rapidly growing market, training and development providers will have to bring blended learning to the next level.
+This means integrating diverse, innovative approaches where experiential learning can be re-created in a simulated reality with highly realistic digital “training fields,” and face-to-face meetings can replace virtual real-time collaborations.
+Within a blended model, this could comprise of using a business simulation game like FLIGBY for self-paced learning components and embedding it into a carefully crafted program of remote interactions with peers and feedback sessions with tutors and experts via video calls.
+Whatever the approach to learning in the workplace, it is clear that traditional training models or talent systems are no longer enough, and serious enhancements in learner experience will be a must.

 “Almost every situation we encounter in life presents possibilities for growth…But these transformations require that a person be prepared to perceive unexpected opportunities.” – Prof. Mihaly Csikszentmihalyi

-This article addresses some of the emerging trends in blended learning and management education, driven largely by post-pandemic necessity to bring more focus to development efforts.
+This article addresses emerging trends in blended learning and management education, mainly driven by the post-pandemic necessity to focus more on development efforts.
 It also gives specific examples of how many of today’s leadership development dilemmas can be solved efficiently and with an eye toward the future.

 New Definition of Blended Learning

-But first, a new definition of blended learning is needed, one where we move away from describing it as a combination of on-line and in-person methodologies and focus more on the blending individual learning with a group collaboration experience.
-In this new blended model individual, self-paced learning could occur for example through a virtual simulation experience delivered through an on-line platform and be integrated into remote group learning sessions pre and post the simulated individual experience, and could even include options for individual coaching sessions with a mentor.
+But first, a new definition of blended learning is needed, where we move away from describing it as a combination of online and in-person methodologies and focus more on blending individual learning with a group collaboration experience.
+In this new blended model, personal, self-paced learning could occur through a virtual simulation experience delivered through an online platform and be integrated into remote group learning sessions pre, and post-the individual simulated experience, and could even include options for individual coaching sessions with a mentor.

 - learning begins with concrete experience (doing, having an experience),

-- which leads to reflective observation (reviewing, reflecting on the experience), and
+- which leads to reflective observation (reviewing and reflecting on the experience), and

 - abstract conceptualization (drawing conclusions, learning from the experience)

-- in order to move on to active experimentation (planning, then trying out what one has learned).
+- to move on to active experimentation (planning, then trying out what one has learned).

-The future of leadership development delivered by virtual business simulation training is going to become inevitable.
+The future of leadership development delivered by virtual business simulation training will become inevitable.
 Especially since experience-based development is most frequently cited as most impactful, particularly in instances when it:

 - most closely resembles a challenging real-life context,